Owning Your Experience

 - At least 80 hours per year of formal interactive training.

-- A minimum of one 4 to 6 consecutive month developmental
+- A minimum of one 4 to 6 month developmental assignment in

 - An annual performance plan as well as an annual performance